Sunpower Solar Panels Cost

-Looking at cost and savings estimates from a myriad of sources, we find that Sunpower panels cost about 75% to 100% more than ‘standard’ solar panels.
-Case in point: one installation company based in Austin, TX, comes to very similar findings in their pricing example for Sunpower vs a more standard offering.
+Looking at cost and savings estimates from a myriad of sources, we’ve found that Sunpower panels cost about 75% to 100% more than ‘standard’ solar panels.

 Believe it or not, solar panels are only a small portion of the total installation cost.
-According to the 2016 NREL benchmark linked to above (pg.
-13), panels typically only account for 22% of the total install.
-Other equipment, like the inverter, make up 20%, installation costs account for 10%, and a whopping 36% goes to sales, marketing, overhead, and profit.
+According to the NREL report linked to above, panels typically only account for 22% of the total install cost.
+Other equipment makes up a further 20%, installation costs account for 10%, and a whopping 36% goes to sales, marketing, overhead, and profit.